**Updated 10th June 2019 – This event has now taken place

 Where and when?

-If you’ve reached this page to find out if and when the Hot Air Balloon Regatta is going ahead, there are 4 dates for the festival that are on standby for this year’s 2019 event.
+If you’ve reached this page to find out if and when the Hot Air Balloon Regatta is going ahead, there are 3 remaining dates listed for the festival that are on standby for this year’s 2019 event.

 All dates for the 2018 event were cancelled due to the conditions being unfavourable for the event.
 In the main, this was either due to the grass/ground being too wet and soft for vehicular access or poor weather conditions so we’re hoping that things turn out better in 2019.
 Like you, we were disappointed that we didn’t get to see this great festival but we’re certainly looking forward to the bright colours of the balloons improving London’s drab skyline.